Increased Heroin Use Causes Public Health Crisis

 Blame it on a cultural shift.
 Blame it on government crackdown of prescription drugs.
 Whatever you blame it on, you can’t ignore it.

-As with many drugs, heroin has long been demographically homogeneous.
+U.S.’ problem with heroin has long been demographically homogeneous.
 But a spike in supply coupled with a dip in cost has created a bubble of rising prominence, expanding the drug into corners of the population that never before would have been seen shooting up.

 Dubbed a “public health crisis” by Attorney General Eric Holder, the increase in heroin consumption (and subsequent fatal overdoses) has legislators and prosecutors on both state and national levels scrambling for a solution.